When the convention center is the real anchor

 Anchor the meals nearby

-Use Fort Point and Seaport meals to avoid creating a second commute.
+Use Fort Point and Seaport meals to avoid creating a second commute after a long work day.

 3. 3